relativitydev/relativity-trace-documentation/docs/user_guide/enrichment/artificial_intelligence.md

 ## Model Details

-Below is supplement information to help understand and implement the models above.
+Below is supplemental information to help understand and implement the models above.

 ### Risk Detection